sunil-kumarr/Command-Tools/Bash commands.md

      - -i : identity_file A file from which the identity key (private key) for public key authentication is read.
      - -J : [user@]host[:port] Connect to the target host by first making a ssh connection to the pjump host[(/iam/jump-host) and then establishing a TCP forwarding to the ultimate destination from there.

--l login_name Specifies the user to log in as on the remote machine.
+     - -l login_name Specifies the user to log in as on the remote machine.

--p port Port to connect to on the remote host.
+     - -p port Port to connect to on the remote host.

--q Quiet mode.
+     - -q Quiet mode.

--V Display the version number.
+     - -V Display the version number.

--v Verbose mode.
+     - -v Verbose mode.

--X Enables X11 forwarding.
+     - -X Enables X11 forwarding.

-2. **scp command** to copy file from One System to Other:
+2. **SCP COMMAND** to copy file from One System to Other:
    - From Local system to Remote System
      - ` scp -i login.pem ~/source-file root@13.126.220.100:destination-folder`
    - From Remote to local system